Charles III proclaimed King as Accession Council is televised for first time

 He automatically took on the role of King when his mother died at Balmoral on Thursday.

-At today’s formal ceremony, he was officially proclaimed by the Accession Council which was televised for the first time.
+At today’s formal ceremony he is being officially proclaimed by the Accession Council, with the Accession Proclamation to be read in Edinburgh, Belfast and Cardiff.

-This meant people across the world were able to witness the moment the new monarch was named.
+In a first, the Accession Council is being be televised so people across the world can see the moment the new monarch is named.

 Signing of the proclamation